 - Do a number of short commutes (30 miles and below) on a regular basis.

 The newest eco-friendly PHEVs on the market will average between 20 to 30 zero-emission electric miles on a fully-charged EV battery.
 In most plug-in electric cars the EV battery will be below 15 kWh in capacity.

 The Range Rover Velar plug-in electric SUV has a 17.1 kWh EV battery with a WLTP zero-emission electric range of 32 miles.
 Depending on driving style, weather condition and the services used in the e-SUV, expect a real world range closer to 28 miles.
 However, that would be more than sufficient for most daily commutes using the EV battery i.e. driving emission-free and also saving money (the running cost per mile of an EV is far lower than a petrol or diesel car).
-Depending on the cost of electricity, the cost per mile for driving on electric can be as low as 3 pence per mile.
 Bottom-line driving on electric miles is both cost efficient and eco-friendly!

 The Land Rover PHEV is practical and versatile without compromising on quality and comfort.
 The rear seats are comfortable for adults, with ample legroom and headroom and appropriate for most family requirements, to include, school runs, family outings, weekend trips, off-roading and a lot more!
 The interior quality of the plug-in electric SUV is high and driving is a pleasure, on-road or off-road!